knative/docs/docs/install/knative-with-operators.md

 ---

 Knative provides a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to install, configure and manage Knative.
+You can install the Serving component, Eventing component, or both on your cluster.

 **NOTE:** The Knative Operator is still in Alpha phase.
 It has not been tested in a production environment, and should be used for development or test purposes only.